Ezekiel Chapter 11 Summary

 1. Who are the 25 men in 8:16 and those in 11:1?
 What role do they play in Israel?
 Who would they correspond to in our lives today?
 How should we deal with men like this today?

-2. Since the number 25 is used to describe the religious and political leadership in chapters 8 and 10, what might that say about the share of blame assigned to the leadership of Israel?
-What kind of situation is the result of corrupt spiritual and political leadership?
-Give examples of what this might look like today?
+2. Since the number 25 is used to describe the religious and political leadership in Chapters 8 and 10, what might that say about the share of blame assigned to the leadership of Israel?
+What kind of situation results from corrupt spiritual and political leadership?
+Give examples of what this might look like today.
 What can God's people do when there is such corruption in both religious and political arenas?

 3. What is the "wicked counsel (ESV)" of 11:2-3?
 What does that mean?
 What can we do to make sure that we can recognize wicked counsel?
 How do we address a situation in which someone tries to make us believe lies?